tvpham/iq/README.md

 ##### Oneliner

 Finally, the data can be processed in one statement.
-Note that the parameter `normalization` is not a logical (`TRUE`/`FALSE`), but a string `none` or `median` (default).
+Note that the parameter `normalization` is not a logical (`TRUE` or `FALSE`), but a string `"none"` or `"median"` (default).
 This is to support different normalization methods in the future.

 ```
 process_long_format("spikeins-diann.tsv", "spikeins-diann-out.tsv",